 It is also important to disclose affiliate links and that you are receiving a commission.

 For example, for this particular product in their ToS they say clearly:

 “SOCIAL MEDIA Promotion on Facebook, Twitter, and other social media platforms is permitted following these general guidelines: (a) You ARE allowed to promote offers to your own lists; more specifically, you’re welcome to use your affiliate links on your own Facebook, Twitter, etc. pages.
 For example: You may post, “Try PicMonkey for all of your photo editing and graphical needs.”

-To give you an idea on how to create a pin with a direct affiliate link, I will keep showing you an example using Shareasale.
+To give you an idea of how to create a Pinterest pin with a direct affiliate link, I will keep showing you an example using Shareasale.

 You can also use the hashtag #sponsored or #ad – this is for disclosure because Pinterest is following the FTC guidelines and it’s a common practice on the internet that you have to make a disclosure.

 I don’t recommend placing keywords mindlessly – you have to actually do keyword research and add all the keywords related to the product you are advertising.
 Otherwise, your Pinterest pin has very little chance to generate a lot of clicks.

 If you want to learn how to do keyword research on Pinterest, here is a video I made:

 I also have the Pinterest SEO Traffic Secrets course for those of you who want to dive really deep into all the rules of search engine optimization for Pinterest platform.
 These strategies will help you grow organic traffic – meaning, you will do the work but you don’t need any ad budget for this traffic.

 So to finish the creation of your Pinterest pin, you have to place the destination link.
 In this case, it will be a direct affiliate link to the product.